Hıjran Alı Boyacı

 Hıjran Alı "Ejo" Boyacı (born 11 January 2005) is a professional footballer who plays as a midfielder.
-Born in Canada, he is a youth international for Turkey.
+Born in Canada, he represented Turkey at youth level.

-Career
+Club career

-Boyaci is a product of the BTB Soccer Academy in Edmonton, Alberta in Canada and moved to Turkey with Adana Demirspor's youth side.
+Boyacı is a product of the BTB Soccer Academy in Edmonton, Alberta in Canada and moved to Turkey with Adana Demirspor's youth side.
 He made his professional debut with them in a 7–0 Süper Lig win over Göztepe, coming on as a substitute in the 72nd minute.

 International career

 Boyacı was born in Canada and is of Turkish descent.
 He is a youth international for Turkey, having represented the Turkey U17s.